anoop1409/headless-soundcloud/README.md

 #### Setup Python 3.6 on Raspberry Pi
 On a regular linux machine, you should be already having Python3.6 or above installed.
 For installing it on a Raspberry Pi, you can execute the steps mentioned in this very nice medium article: https://medium.com/@isma3il/install-python-3-6-or-3-7-and-pip-on-raspberry-pi-85e657aadb1e

+### Clone the project
+Execute the git command - `https://github.com/anoop1409/headless-soundcloud.git` to clone the project

 #### Setup Virtual env
 1. `sudo nano ~/.profile`